bahrus/trans-render/README.md

 - If the key is a string that starts with a lower case letter, then it is a "css match" expression.
 - If the key is a string that starts with double quote, then it is also a "css match", but the css expression comes from the nearest previous sibling key which doesn't start with a double quote.
 - If the key is a string that starts with a capital letter, then it is part of a "Next Step" expression that indicates where to jump down to next in the DOM tree.
-- If the key is an ES6 symbol, it is a shortcut to grab a reference to a DOM element previously stored either in cache or the custom element hosting the transform.
+- If the key is an ES6 symbol, it is a shortcut to grab a reference to a DOM element previously stored either in context.host or context.cache, where context.host in a custom element instance.

 ### CSS Match Rules

+- If the rhs expression is null or undefined, do nothing.
-- If the rhs expression evaluates to a string, then set the textContent property of matching elements to that string.
+- If the rhs expression evaluates to a string, then set the textContent property of matching target element to that string.
 - If the rhs expression evaluates to the boolean "false", then remove the matching elements from the DOM Tree.
+- If the rhs expression evaluates to a symbol, create a reference to the matching with that symbol as a key, in the context.host (custom element instance) or context.cache property.
 - If the rhs expression evaluates to a function, then
-  -  that function is invoked, where the following parameters are passed in:
+  -  that function is invoked, where an object with the following properties is passed in:
      - target
      - ctx
      - idx